 The road on the other side of the border was also very quiet.
 Once in a while a car passed by and the road conditions were perfect.
 I passed one corn field after another.
 This rural area reminded me on the areas North Friesland and Dithmarschen in my home state in Germany.
 I pedaled through some smaller villages and still there were not many cars and I even barely saw people.
 It was just a good and relaxing ride.

-Light was pointing in my direction.
+Light pointed in my direction.
 A car came down the track.
 I laid down flat on my stomach.
-The closer the car came into my direction the more I was wondering if the driver can see my tent.
+The closer the car came into my direction the more I was wondered if the driver can see my tent.
 Then it stopped.
 Maybe 10-12 meters away from me.
-I was still lying flat on my stomach and observing what's happening.
+I was still lying flat on my stomach and observed the situation.
 I was really nervous about what would happen next.
 What shall I do if it's the person with the gun who I heard earlier?
 What shall I say?
 No clue!
 I guess I just have to improvise.
 Time went really slow now.
 Please don't get out of your car!
 Please don't get out of your car!

-He slowly kept driving after about one minute - a veeery long minute.
-He slowly passed me and my tent.
-Only the few trees and bushes in between us.
-Hopefully he's not going to stop again!
+The driver slowly kept driving after a minute or two - veeery long one or two minutes.
+The car slowly passed me and my tent.
+Only the few trees and bushes separated us.
+Hopefully the driver isn't not going to stop again!
 He didn't.
 Such a relief!
 I wonder if he actually saw me!?

 Click here if you want to take a look at my equipment.